LeamanB/Misc/README.md

 # Python Refresher
-### Simple sheet showing python concepts.
+### Simple sheet showing python concepts taught in a coursera course.

-This is just a python file revisiting common python coding concepts.
+This project was just a simple Python refresher course for me.
 Nothing special to see here.

 ## Parts
 Variables